 Paula is a facilitator, workshop leader and an excellent host!
 Between 2010-12 she co-brokered make-shift with Munich based net artist Helen Varley Jamieson.
 This ground breaking digitally networked event connected homes across the South West to homes in Europe, India, New Zealand the USA, by staging an online performance with home owners and their guests.
 2015-17 she was the co-founder of Museum of Contemporary Commodities with cultural geographer Professor Ian Cook.
 Together they hosted people in parks, galleries, empty shops and even the Royal Geographical Society, in lively and creative conversations about data, trade, place and values.
 Paula’s most recent artist researcher role is as a team member developing The Common Line, Britains first linear forest.

 Paula is currently Artistic Adviser for Adverse Camber, supporting visioning and development for the company, and directing ensemble work with some of Europe’s foremost storytellers and musicians.
 She is a board member of B-side, a socially embedded arts organisation and biennial festival on the isle of Portland, Dorset.
-As a scholar and educator Paula was an Associate Lecturer in Theatre at Dartington College of Arts, Devon 2001-10, and achieved a doctorate in Human Geography through an ESRC funded Doctoral Researcher in Cultural Geography at the University of Exeter 2013-18.
+As a scholar and educator Paula was an Associate Lecturer in Theatre at Dartington College of Arts, Devon 2001-10, and achieved a doctorate in Human Geography through an ESRC funded studentship in Cultural Geography at the University of Exeter 2013-18.